MatijaKordic/media_player/README.md

 ## Media Player

 The media player is functional but still in development.
+The assets folder contains songs for testing purposes.

 Current bugs:
 - Time on the slider gets corrupted after sliding through the song.